vikinghawk/rabbit-load-generator/README.md

   rabbitServiceName: rabbitmq-04
   scenarios:
   # Creates 33 connections, 330 channels, 990 durable classic queues, 990 bindings, and 9900 consumers
-  # For each of the 999 bindings, a message is published every 120 seconds for a total throughput of 8.3 msgs/sec
+  # For each of the 999 bindings, a request/reply is performed every 60 seconds for a total throughput of 16.5 requests/sec
   # Start 7 instances of this profile to match CareAware's NONPROD-01 cluster
   - queueNamePrefix: classic-durable-mirrored-
+    uniqueExchange: true
     connections: 33
     channelsPerConnection: 10
     queuesPerChannel: 3